Interactive Components

 }

-The great thing is that Nette DI can generate such simple factories, so instead of writing the whole code, you just need to write its interface:
+What's great is that Nette DI can generate such simple factories, so instead of writing its entire code, you just need to write its interface:

 interface PollControlFactory